 /tmp/) and scratch space accessible from all nodes (

 /tmp/ that can store roughly 100 GB and is only accessible from within that node.
 The space on

 /tmp/ is shared among all users currently running jobs on the node.
 The temporary storage is intended for files that you create during the job that you will no longer need after the job is completed.
 Files in

 All nodes and all users can access

 /nfs/scratch/, where you can store large files.
-The scratch space is intended for intermediate data that you will only need temporarily but that you do need to access after the job is finished running.
+The scratch space can store many terabytes of data.
+It is intended for intermediate data that you will only need temporarily but that you do need to access after the job is finished running.
 Read and write speeds are somewhat slower for

 /nfs/scratch/, but the storage space is much larger and the files are still preserved after the job is completed.
 Important Note: the scratch space is not intended for long-term storage!
 Use your own or your group’s research data directory for longer-term needs.

 If you want to write files to the scratch space within an R script, it is probably a good idea to make a subdirectory within

 /nfs/scratch/ since it is a communal space that anyone can see.
 Here is an example R script:

 mydata <- data.frame(a = letters, b = 1:26) # fake data # Create directory in scratch space dir.create('/nfs/scratch/myfolder/') # Write CSV to directory write.csv(mydata, '/nfs/scratch/myfolder/mydata.csv')